nicolasdanelon/UnofficialDocs/source/extensibility/completions.rst

 	list of completions.
 See :ref:`scopes-and-scope-selectors` for more information.

-In the example above, we've used trigger-based completions only, but completions files support simple completions too.
+In the example above, we've only used trigger-based completions, but completions files support simple completions too.
 Simple completions are just plain strings.
-Expanding our example with a few simple completions, we'd end up with a list like so:
+Expanding our example with a few simple completions results in a list like this:

 .. code-block:: js